City block: Grid plan

-In most cities of the new world that were planned, rather than developing gradually over a long period of time, streets are typically laid out on a grid plan, so that city blocks are square or rectangular.
+In most cities of the New World that were planned rather than developing gradually over a long period of time, streets are typically laid out on a grid plan of square or rectangular city blocks.
 Using the perimeter block development principle, city blocks are developed so that buildings are located along the perimeter of the block, with entrances facing the street, and semi-private courtyards in the rear of the buildings.
-This arrangement is intended to provide good social interaction among people.
+This historic arrangement reflects organic development of structures and land usage, adapted to urban planning.

 Since the spacing of streets in grid plans varies so widely among cities, or even within cities, it is difficult to generalize about the size of a city block.
 Oblong blocks range considerably in width and length.
 The standard block in Manhattan is about 264 × 900 ft.
 In Chicago, a typical city block is 330 × 660 ft, meaning that 16 east-west blocks or 8 north-south blocks measure one mile, which has been adopted by other US cities.
 In much of the United States and Canada, the addresses follow a block and lot number system, in which each block of a street is allotted 100 building numbers.
 The blocks in central Melbourne, Australia, are also 330 × 660 ft, formed by splitting the square blocks in an original grid with a narrow street down the middle.

-Many old world cities have grown by accretion over time rather than being planned from the outset.
-For this reason, a regular pattern of even, square or rectangular city blocks is not so common among European cities, for example.
-An exception is represented by those cities that were founded as Roman military settlements, and that often preserve the original grid layout around two main orthogonal axes.
-One notable example is Turin, Italy.
+Many Old World cities have grown by accretion over time rather than being planned, making rectangular city blocks uncommon in the innermost development among most European cities, for example.
+Exceptions include cities that were founded as Roman military settlements, often preserving the original grid layout around two main orthogonal axes (such as Turin, Italy); and cities heavily damaged during World War II (like Frankfurt).
 Following the example of Philadelphia, New York City adopted the Commissioners' Plan of 1811 for a more extensive grid plan.
-By the middle of the 20th century, the adoption of the uniform, rectilinear block subsided almost completely, and different layouts prevailed, with random sized and either curvilinear or non-orthogonal blocks and corresponding street patterns.

 Structure variations

-The concept of city block can be generalized as a superblock or sub-block.
+Some variations of the interpretation of city blocks include superblocks, subblocks, and perimeter blocks.